Cotton Futures and Cotton Options

 Louisiana, Mississippi, Missouri, New Mexico, North

-Carolina, Oklahoma, South Carolina, Tennessee and
+Carolina, Oklahoma, South Carolina, Tennessee Texas, Kansas,

 Florida and Virginia.